sayakakash/SoftDrink-brands-clustering-and-segmentation/README.md

 d) Show a plot that shows the pattern or trend line that price vs quantity follows in each cluster

-e) Built a POWER BI DASHBOARD FROM THE DATA SHOWING VARIOUS PARAMETERS
+e) Built a Dynamic POWER BI DASHBOARD From the data